Dieudonné Saive: Career

 France declined to adopt the Hi-Power for its armed forces, instead using the Modèle 1935 pistol.
 Despite this rejection, the Hi-Power was a sales success with more than 56,000 produced by May 1940, mostly for the Belgian military.
 It was used extensively in World War II by many nations including the British Commonwealth and Chinese forces.
 More than 65,000 Hi-Power pistols were also used by German forces, renamed Pistole 640(b), after the Germans captured FN's manufacturing plant in Liège on 12 May 1940.
 Saive fled the German invasion, eventually arriving in London in mid-1941.
 He was soon at work at the Royal Small Arms Factory Enfield Design Department at the Drill Hall in Cheshunt, England, recreating production drawings for the Hi-Power and further developing his design for a gas-operated rifle called the EXP-1, later the FN Model 1949.
 By June 1943, the British modified Saive's technical drawings to produce the British Mk.
 I model of the Hi-Power.
 In April 1943, China requested 180,000 Hi-Powers with hollow wooden shoulder stocks that also served as holsters through a Mutual Aid Plan with Canada.
 The Chinese were familiar with the Mauser C96 "Broomhandle" that came with a stock/holster and wanted the same thing for the Hi-Powers they requested.
 The Canadian contract was with the Inglis firm who hired Saive and Rene Laloux, also a Belgian engineer, to work on production.
 After the war, the Browning Hi-Power was adopted as the standard military service sidearm of many Western countries, including the United Kingdom and Australia.
 Slightly modernized versions remain in production today, three-quarters of a century later.

+After World War II the Swedish Army, who used two 6.5×55mm versions of the Browning Automatic Rifle (BAR) since the 1920s, wanted to replace them with a belt-fed version.
+FFV-Carl Gustaf tried to design a derivative, but their belt feeding mechanism (placed below the action, like on the BAR) did not pass military trials.
+Therefore FN Herstal was approached, and Belgian designers came up with the idea to flip the BAR action upside down and mate it with the proven MG 42 belt-feeding mechanism.
+The work was started in the late 1940s by Dieudonné Saive, who previously designed the FN Mle D BAR variant, and finished by Ernest Vervier in 1953, with Swedish trials beginning in 1955.
+The general-purpose machine gun first entered production in 1958 (Ksp 58 chambered in 6.5×55mm), and it is sometimes referred to as the MAG-58.
+The widely successful FN MAG general-purpose machine gun served as a complement to the FN FAL battle rifle.